 You probably use cloud services every day at home and at work – things like Apple iCloud, Netflix, Twitter, Siri, Skype, WhatsApp, Office 365, and Salesforce CRM to name just a few.
 So, whether you’re involved in sourcing IT services, need to understand the cloud to make your business area work more efficiently, or just want to know about what the cloud is, this course is for you.

-The module is aimed at anybody who needs a basic understanding of what the cloud is, how it works and the important considerations for using it.
+This learning path is aimed at anybody who needs a basic understanding of what the cloud is, how it works, and the important considerations for using it.

 Although not essential, before you complete this course it would be helpful if you have a basic understanding of server hardware components and what a data center is.